mitchellfagert/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
 I have been tasked to complete an audit of a local election for a Colorado Board of Elections employee.
+To complete this task I have used the programmati tools of Python, Visual Studio Code, and Git.

 To complete this audit/project I have done the following:
 1. Calculated the total number of votes casted.